Extended applicability domain of viscous anisotropic hydrodynamics in (2+1)-D Bjorken flow with transverse expansion: Introduction

-Despite the remarkable progress, comparisons between anisotropic hydrodynamics and kinetic theory were limited to Bjorken flow or other analytic fluid velocity profiles~\cite{Strickland:2015utc,Chen:2024grb}.
+Despite the remarkable progress, comparisons between anisotropic hydrodynamics and kinetic theory were limited to the Bjorken flow or other analytic fluid velocity profiles~\cite{Strickland:2015utc,Chen:2024grb}.
 It will be insightful to investigate this topic in more general scenarios.
-Motivated by this gap, we present a systematic comparative study of viscous anisotropic hydrodynamics (\VAH) and kinetic theory in $(2{+}1)$-D evolution modes with longitudinal boost invariance, with particular focus on how effectively \VAH\ captures the characteristic transverse dynamics of the system.
+Motivated by this gap, we present a systematic comparative study of viscous anisotropic hydrodynamics (\VAH) and kinetic theory in $(2{+}1)$-D evolution models with longitudinal boost invariance, with particular focus on how effectively \VAH\ captures the characteristic transverse dynamics of the system, which is sensitive to the degree of hydrodynamization.
 This research will shed more light on whether \VAH\ can expand the applicability domain of traditional viscous hydrodynamics.

 This paper is organized as follows: In Sec. \ref{sec:model,obs}, we briefly describe the models employed in this work and the observables of interest.
 In Sec. \ref{sec:evolve}, we compare the proper-time evolution of observables between \VAH\ and kinetic theory, assessing the accuracy of \VAH\ in describing the spacetime evolution.
 In Sec. \ref{sec:final-state}, we analyze the opacity dependence of final-state observables across \VAH, kinetic theory and traditional viscous hydrodynamics, to demonstrate the capabilities of \VAH\ in modeling small systems.
 Section~\ref{sec:conc} concludes this paper.
 We furthermore provide two appendices: Appendix~\ref{appendix A} discusses the details of the Bjorken attractor in the three models considered in this paper, while Appendix~\ref{appendix B} addresses the dissipative effects on the momentum anisotropy, $\varepsilon_p$.